-Exhibition on the occasion of the 250th anniversary
+Exhibition on the last ecclesiastical sovereign of Salzburg

 Three decades were to remain until the end of the Salzburg Archabbey – a period which the reformist Prince shaped in the spirit of the Enlightenment.
 His first pressing task was to deal with the high state debt.
 Ultimately, by means of economies, improved organisation and a more efficient and equitable tax system, it was even possible to achieve surpluses.